mistersalman/rshell/README.md

 3) When running test scripts, the terminal complains that the commands mkdir and rm -r and rm -rf are outdated.
 While we cannot find any evidence of that, the terminal nonetheless returns warnings.
+This is from the makefile.
+You must also run make clean before using make to recompile.

 4) If an ls with a flag but no space (ex, ls-a vs ls -a) is called before an or (||) block, an error will be returned but there will be no progression in the